dart-archive/pub-dartlang/doc/pubspec.markdown

 ---
-title: "Pub: What is a Pubspec?"
+title: "What is a Pubspec?"
 ---

 # {{ page.title }}